-City Hall Exhibitions - \$500 - In 2023, the City Hall space hosted an exhibition and speaker series with a local community group, "Uncaged Art," which tied in with the City's designation as a sanctuary city.
-The opportunity came up very quickly, and \$500 can cover costs for any other such community exhibition that arises.
+City Hall Exhibitions - \$500 - This line item remains open to respond to costs for community exhibitions that arise.
 Staff have been approached by the Washington State University Extension office about a United Nations International Year of Rangelands and Pastoralists planned in 2026.